Flank/flank-dashboard/docs/19_feature_design_template.md

 - how a user can gain access to their data (authentication/authorization, user's scope, etc.);
 - how data is encrypted and what exactly the stored information is encrypted (consider the same data described in both [Database](#database) and [Privacy](#privacy) sections).

+To provide a full security review, one should consider performing the [threat modeling](https://en.wikipedia.org/wiki/Threat_model).
+This section may use the existing threat model or create and use a new one.

 ### Program
 > Detailed solution description to class/method level.